-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 Claims purchased by funders out of a corporate insolvency can be assigned by deed of assignment, provided that certain statutory requirements are met.

-For the assignment of claims conferred by the Corporations Act on the liquidator, the liquidator must:
+For the assignment of claims conferred by the Corporations Act 2001 (Cth) on the liquidator, the liquidator must:

 - give prior written notice to the creditors of the proposed assignment; and